jackdewinter/pymarkdown/newdocs/src/plugins/rule_md034.md

 ## Summary

-Bare URL used.
+Ensure that all URLs are formatted as autolinks or hyperlinks rather than appearing as bare text.

 ## Reasoning

 ### Correctness

 Bare URLs (e.g., `http://www.google.com`) resemble clickable links but are plain text, causing user confusion when readers attempt to interact with them.
 This rule enforces proper URL formatting as autolinks or hyperlinks to improve clarity.

 ## Examples

 ### Failure Scenarios

 This rule triggers when a bare URL appears in paragraph text without surrounding delimiters.

 ```Markdown
 This link http://www.google.com should not exist without extra markers.
 ```

-> **Explanation**: This example fails because the URL `http://www.google.com` is presented as bare text within a paragraph.
-The rule detects the schemes `http:`, `https:`, `ftp:`, and `ftps:` followed by `//` and non-whitespace characters, identifying it as an unformatted link which can cause confusion for readers who may attempt to click on non-clickable text.
+> **Explanation**: This example fails because the URL `http://www.google.com` is
+> presented as bare text within a paragraph.
+The rule detects the schemes `http:`,
+> `https:`, `ftp:`, and `ftps:` followed by `//` and non-whitespace characters,
+> identifying it as an unformatted link which can cause confusion for readers who
+> may attempt to click on non-clickable text.

 This scenario differs by showing a bare URL within an Atx heading.